 Park Dong-Ho was an orphan who became a lawyer because of the influence of a gangster boss.
 He thinks of the man as a father figure and compromises his beliefs because of their close relationship.
 His shady law practices have been the cause of him winning every case he has taken on but things change when he deliberately looses while defending Jin-Woo’s dad.
 However, years later, because of what he finds out concerning his father’s death, he finally develops a conscience and decides to go after the bad guys.

 Yoo Seung-Ho, affectionately known in the press as “Little So Ji-Sub” for his resemblance to that actor, began his entertainment career at just seven years old.
 After staring in his first film, The Way Home, at the age of nine, Seung-Ho was labeled “Korea’s Younger Brother”.
 He went on to act in many more films and TV dramas, one of my favorite being Operation Proposal.
 It’s a wonderful romantic Kdrama and he is superb in it.
-Seo Jin-Woo is his first role since coming back from military service and he proves that two year break didn’t dull his acting skills one single bit.
-The panic and fear he shows for his father’s deadly situation is soul-stirring.
+Seo Jin-Woo’s acting is superb.
+The panic and fear Seo Jin-Woo shows for his father’s deadly situation is soul-stirring.
 Not since Yoon Kye-Sang’s dramatic performance in Beyond the Clouds have I seen such heart-wrenching acting.

 City Hunter, Glory Jane, Dr. Jin, A New Leaf, Healer, all Kdramas in which Park Min-Young plays major roles, and all shows I really enjoyed (accept for the non-existent ending of A New Leaf).
 This time around she takes on the character of Lee In-Ah and, once again, shows us why she is worthy of being a 10 times award-winning actress.